- Easy-to-use platform

 Think about what you will use the investment money for.
-Will you rely on it for retirement?
+Is it going to be used for retirement?
 To buy a house?
 Or is it for something less consequential, such as a vacation, general savings or even “fun money?”
 Is it going to be used to offset inflation?

 Your timeframe will be heavily dependent on your goals, and it will inform the amount of risk you can take on.
-Investments regularly rise and fall, and the choices for what to invest in as well as what to expect to happen after you buy are largely dependent on how much time you expect to keep your money invested.
+Investments regularly rise and fall, and the choices for what to invest in, what account type to invest with, and what to expect to happen to your investment dependent on how much time you expect to keep your money invested.